 Charges you cameras full

 Taking photographs and capturing live mountain gorilla videos is one thing you cannot miss on your gorilla encounter.
-It’s only the photos that you tae back after gorilla trekking.
-Travelers are therefore reminded to fully charge cameras to avoid any camera black out during gorilla watching.
+It’s only the photos that you take back after gorilla trekking.
+Travelers are therefore reminded to fully charge cameras to avoid any camera blackout during gorilla watching.
 Running out of camera battery is a nightmare a traveler can ever have during gorilla trekking.

 Disclose your fitness to park rangers